-Breast implants offer a solution for women unhappy with the size, shape, and/or fullness of their breasts, and they can help to correct issues like sagging or uneven breasts, or aid in reconstruction following a mastectomy.
+Breast implants offer a solution for women unhappy with the size, shape, and/or fullness of their breasts, and they can help to correct issues like sagging or uneven breasts.
 That said, you will have to choose the right options for your frame and your personal goals.
 The best way to get a clear idea of what will best suit your needs is to consult with a qualified and experienced professional.
 Your plastic surgeon can inform and advise you so that you can make the best choice for your body.

 There are two main types of breast implants to consider: saline or silicone gel.
 Both start with silicone shells, but the former is filled with saline (sterile salt water), while the latter is filled with a silicone gel.
 What’s the difference?

 For one thing, silicone gel has greater viscosity, which some people say makes silicone implants feel more like natural breast tissue.
 On the other hand, saline can be harmlessly absorbed by the body should a rupture occur, so saline implants may be considered the safer option.

 Both types of implants are generally expected to last at least ten years, although many last significantly longer.
 It’s best to discuss the potential pros and cons of each type of breast implant with your plastic surgeon before making a decision.
 Try on sizers at your consultation to see what size looks best for your body.